-The fate of famed Haiku Stairs, a 3,922-step trail to the 2,800-foot summit of Puu Keahiakahoe on the Windward Side of Oahu, has been long debated.
-But no longer.
-The Honolulu City Council and the Mayor have finally decided that the stairs will be torn down.
+A video of illegal trespassing on the soon-to-be-demolished and famed Haiku Stairs has gone viral on TikTok with 1.5 million views.
+The 3,922-step trail to the 2,800-foot summit of Puu Keahiakahoe on the Windward Side of Oahu has been off-limits for decades.
+This follows the Honolulu City Council and the mayor’s decision for the stairs to be torn down.
+See the video below.

 The stairs have been officially closed for decades and are illegal to access, but, every year, thousands of hikers still brave the metal staircase—parts of it in poor condition—that snakes up the side of the Koolau Mountains in Kaneohe.
 We can personally attest to the views from the stairs being among the best in Hawaii.